 An extra 2w might not seem like much, but with the iPhone still so far behind Android rivals when it comes to charging speeds any improvement is welcome.

 This support for 20w charging has also been backed up by respected analyst Ming-Chi Kuo (via MacRumors), however his note comes with an extra bit of information: it looks like you won’t get a power adaptor in the box with any iPhone 12 model.
 That means you’ll either have to use a charger you already have or pay up and purchase the new 20w brick.

 Kuo states that one reason behind this move could be to offset the higher production cost of the 5G phones.
 It also seems like Apple will stop production entirely of 5w and 18w chargers and remove it from iPhone SE 2 boxes later this year.

 Previous rumours suggested the iPhone 12 would with ship without the earbuds that have always been present in the box of the iPhone too.
 So it looks like we could be looking at a very empty box when we unbox a shiny new iPhone 12 later this year.

 Nikkei has reported that Apple is preparing to ship a total of 80 million units of 5G-enabled modems for this year’s iPhone.
 This news almost certainly means that each phone in the new flagship range will support 5G, in a complete U-turn from the surprising omission in last year’s range.

-We’re looking forward to seeing what Apple can get out of the new technology.
+As far as the 5G models are concerned, we’re looking forward to seeing what Apple can get out of the next-gen technology.
 The manufacturer seems to have timed this release just right, as, by September, 5G networks should be in far better shape than they are currently, making it an even more enticing proposition to more consumers than before.